 Pain medicine can ease the discomfort, but should only be used in addition to other forms of treatment.
 Anti-inflammatories will only mask the pain and ignore the root of the issue.
 Using medications alone will lead to the same problem caused by silent subluxation: further deterioration of the spine.

-Read the ingredients before you put them in your cart.
-If you can’t pronounce the words, there’s a chance they shouldn’t enter your body.
+- Read the ingredients before you put it in your cart.
+If you can’t pronounce the words, there’s a chance it shouldn’t enter your body.
 Remember the talk about chemical imbalances being a risk factor.

 Stress Relieving Activities

 - Anything that relieves stress can help prevent subluxation, as well as aid the treatment for subluxation.
 Take care of your nervous system by seeking calmness.
 If you’ve undergone something particularly stressful, consider counseling.
 If you haven’t taken time for self care lately, do just that.
 Something as simple as putting on headphones and searching a playlist titled music therapy may do the trick.

 Take Good Care of Your Spine

 Take care of your physical and emotional health.
 Everything your spine protects will thank you.

 Katrina Jenkins graduated from Towson University in 2013 with a Bachelor’s Degree in Health Science and worked as a nurse’s aide briefly before pursuing her true passion.
 She graduated from the Massage Therapy Institute of Colorado in April 2016 with honors and completed the Touch of Healers Scholarship Program the following summer.
 She has been a part of the Moyer Total Wellness Team since the summer of 2017.